osxmidi/LinVst/README.md

 For the above DLLs, you can run `winetricks vcrun2013 vcrun2015 wininet gdiplus` in the terminal.
 Winetricks also has a force flag (`winetricks --force vcrun2013`) if required.

-To enable 32-bit VSTs on a 64-bit system, a distro's multilib needs to be installed (on Ubuntu it would be `sudo apt-get install gcc-multilib g++-multilib`)
+To enable 32-bit VSTs on a 64-bit system, a distro's multilib needs to be installed (on Ubuntu it would be `sudo apt install gcc-multilib g++-multilib`)

 For details about overriding DLLs, see the next section, Wine Config.